Chart Color Schemes

 Health performance in Muswellbrook is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Muswellbrook faces significant health challenges as assessed by AreaSearch, with mortality rates and chronic condition prevalence impacting both younger and older age groups.
-Approximately 55% (~6,921 people) have private health cover, compared to 51.9% in Rest of NSW.
+Muswellbrook faces significant health challenges, as identified by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Multiple health conditions affect both younger and older age groups.

 Frequently Asked Questions - Health